wakflo/wakflo-install/README.md

 ## Environment Variables

-- `WAKFLO_DIR` - The directory in which to install Wasmer.
+- `WAKFLO_DIR` - The directory in which to install Wakflo.
 This defaults to `$HOME/.wakflo`.
 The executable is placed in `$WAKFLO_DIR/bin`.
 One application of this is a system-wide installation: